equalitie/open-corroborator/doc/system.rst

 So instead of referring to pre-defined lists of options, these have been replaced by free-text fields on the Actor model.

+And the following, although still linked by foreign key constraints and possibly having API end-points are also not used:

+  * ActorRelationship
+  * RoleType (superseded by role_status)
+  * RelationType (superseded by relation_status)

 Solr Schema
 -----------
 The `corroborator_app/search_indexes` package contains the Haystack index definitions.
 These are based on CelerySearchIndex